Vrekt/LunarGdx/README.md

 - Lobbies
 - ...

+# Known Issues
+- Random ghost player blinks next to networked player
+- Initial position seems to be de-synced some way
+- probably other stuff I don't know about.

 # Using Lunar
 You can find releases in the releases section.
 Both client and server rely on the Protocol dependency.